adap/flower/baselines/fedper/README.md

 ****What’s implemented:**** : The code in this directory replicates the experiments in _Federated Learning with Personalization Layers_ (Arivazhagan et al., 2019) for CIFAR10 and FLICKR-AES datasets, which proposed the `FedPer` model.
 Specifically, it replicates the results found in figures 2, 4, 7, and 8 in their paper. __Note__ that there is typo in the caption of Figure 4 in the article, it should be CIFAR10 and __not__ CIFAR100.

 ****Datasets:**** : CIFAR10 from PyTorch's Torchvision and FLICKR-AES.
 FLICKR-AES was proposed as dataset in _Personalized Image Aesthetics_ (Ren et al., 2017) and can be downloaded using a link provided on thier [GitHub](https://github.com/alanspike/personalizedImageAesthetics).
 One must first download FLICKR-AES-001.zip (5.76GB), extract all inside and place in baseline/FedPer/datasets.
 To this location, also download the other 2 related files: (1) FLICKR-AES_image_labeled_by_each_worker.csv, and (2) FLICKR-AES_image_score.txt.
-Current repository supports CIFAR100 but it hasn't been used to reproduce figures.

 ```bash
 # cd into fedper/datasets